 We are utilizing our proprietary FORCETM platform to overcome the current limitations of muscle tissue delivery and advance modern oligonucleotide therapeutics for muscle diseases.
-In selecting diseases to target with our FORCE platform, we seek those with clear translation from preclinical disease models to well-defined and rapid clinical development paths to approval.
+In selecting diseases to target with our FORCE platform, we seek those with clear translational potential from preclinical disease models to well-defined clinical development and regulatory pathways.

-DM1 is a rare, progressive genetic disease that is estimated to affect over 40,000 people in the United States and over 74,000 people in the European Union.
-DM1 is a monogenic, autosomal dominant, progressive disease caused by an abnormal expansion in a region of the DMPK gene.
+DM1 is a rare, progressive genetic disease that we estimate affects more than 40,000 people in the United States and over 74,000 people in Europe.
+DM1 is a monogenic, autosomal dominant disease caused by an abnormal expansion in a region of the DMPK gene.

-Our DM1 program candidates consist of a proprietary antibody conjugated with our linker to an antisense oligonucleotide (ASO).
-They are designed to address the genetic basis of DM1 by reducing the levels of mutant DMPK RNA in the nucleus, releasing splicing proteins, allowing normal mRNA processing and translation of normal proteins, and potentially reversing disease.
-In preclinical studies, we have observed correction of splicing changes in DM1 patient cells, reversal of myotonia after a single dose in a DM1 model and enhanced muscle distribution as evidenced by reduced levels of cytoplasmic wild type DMPK RNA.
+Our DM1 program candidates consist of a proprietary Fab conjugated with our linker to an antisense oligonucleotide (ASO).
+Our program candidates are designed to address the genetic basis of DM1 by reducing the levels of mutant DMPK RNA in the nucleus, releasing splicing proteins, allowing normal mRNA processing and translation of normal proteins and potentially stopping or reversing disease.
+In preclinical studies, we have observed reduction of nuclear foci and correction of splicing in DM1 patient cells, reversal of myotonia after a single dose in a DM1 disease model, durability of response up to 12 weeks and enhanced muscle distribution as evidenced by reduced levels of cytoplasmic wild type DMPK RNA.

 DMD is a rare disease caused by mutations in the gene that encodes for dystrophin, a protein critical for the normal function of muscle cells.
-DMD is estimated to affect approximately 12,000 to 15,000 people in the U.S. and approximately 25,000 people in the E.U.
+We estimate that DMD affects approximately 12,000 to 15,000 people in the U.S. and approximately 25,000 people in Europe.
 Mutations in the dystrophin gene lead to certain exons being misread, thus resulting in the loss of function of the dystrophin protein, muscle cell death and progressive loss of muscle function.

-Our DMD program candidates consist of a proprietary antibody conjugated with our linker to a phosphorodiamidate morpholino oligomer (PMO).
-They are designed to deliver a PMO to muscle tissue to promote the skipping of specific DMD exons in the nucleus, allowing muscle cells to create a more complete, functional dystrophin protein and stop or reverse disease progression.
-In in vitro and in vivo preclinical studies, our candidates have shown increased exon skipping, increased dystrophin expression, reduced muscle damage and increased muscle function.
-Our initial development efforts in DMD are focused on developing a therapy for patients with mutations amenable to skipping Exon 51.
-We plan to expand our DMD franchise and develop therapies for patients with other exon mutations, including mutations in Exons 53, 45 and 44.
+Our DMD program candidates consist of a proprietary Fab conjugated with our linker to a phosphorodiamidate morpholino oligomer (PMO).
+Our program candidates are designed to deliver a PMO to muscle tissue to promote the skipping of specific DMD exons in the nucleus, allowing muscle cells to create a more complete, functional dystrophin protein and potentially stop or reverse disease progression.
+In in vitro and in vivo preclinical studies, our program candidates have shown increased exon skipping, increased dystrophin expression, reduced muscle damage and increased muscle function.
+Our initial development efforts in DMD are focused on developing a therapy for patients with mutations amenable to skipping exon 51.
+We plan to expand our DMD franchise and develop therapies for patients with mutations amenable to skipping other exons, including exons 53, 45 and 44.

-We intend to utilize our FORCE platform to expand our portfolio by pursuing the development of programs in additional indications, including cardiac and metabolic muscle diseases.
+We intend to utilize our FORCE platform to expand our portfolio by pursuing the development of programs in additional indications, including additional rare skeletal, cardiac and metabolic muscle diseases.
 By rationally selecting therapeutic payloads to conjugate with our proprietary antibody and linker, we believe we can develop product candidates to address the genetic basis of additional muscle diseases.back to the pipeline